Stackclash/5e-vault/5. Mechanics/Classes/Warlock.md

 #### Spellcasting Focus

-You can use an arcane focus as a spellcasting focus for your warlock spells.
+You can use an [[5.
+Mechanics/Items/Arcane Focus.md\|arcane focus]] as a spellcasting focus for your warlock spells.

 ### Otherworldly Patron (Level 1)